avkonst/automodel/README.md

 - `--dry-run` - Preview generated code without writing files
 - `--analysis-only` - Run query performance analysis only, skip code generation

-## Build-time vs Runtime Code Generation

-### Build-time (Recommended)
-- Code is generated during `cargo build`
-- Zero runtime overhead
-- Type-safe at compile time
-- Automatically regenerates when YAML changes
-- Works even if database is unavailable at runtime

-### Runtime
-- Use the library directly in your application
-- Requires database connection at startup
-- More flexible for dynamic scenarios

 ## Examples